laravel/docs/sail.md

 If you're using PhpStorm, please review JetBrain's documentation regarding [zero-configuration debugging](https://www.jetbrains.com/help/phpstorm/zero-configuration-debugging.html).

+> **Warning**
-> {note} Laravel Sail relies on `artisan serve` to serve your application.
+> Laravel Sail relies on `artisan serve` to serve your application.
 The `artisan serve` command only accepts the `XDEBUG_CONFIG` and `XDEBUG_MODE` variables as of Laravel version 8.53.0.
 Older versions of Laravel (8.52.0 and below) do not support these variables and will not accept debug connections.

 <a name="sail-customization"></a>
 ## Customization